andey-robins/1010-intro-labs/README.md

 ## Usage Advice

+Through teaching this to eight lab sections over two semesters, a number of pieces of advice for teaching these labs has been gleaned empirically.
+Many of these pieces of advice are presented in the hopes they can prevent similar short-fallings for anyone undertaking these labs.

+- Students respond very well to being given unofficial "sub goals" which print specific pieces of information.
+Saying that steps along the process for analyzing the frequency of words in a script would be to print each word, then put each word in a dictionary with a single value, then count their frequency.
+- Discussing solutions in terms of "how do we build a collection which has the properties we want" can be a new perspective which helps students.
+- Telling students to take a step back and not try to solve it all at once is a good reminder that is often forgotten, especially in the beginning half of labs.

 ## Contributions

 Contributions to fix typos, clarify text, or otherwise improve the text are welcome.
 Please submit a PR and it will be reviewed and potentially merged into the repository.
 For modifications to the lab objectives, please fork the repository and open up a PR linking to your derivative works in the section below in the README.